the-other-mariana/the-other-mariana.github.io/_posts/2023-06-30-text-summarizing.md

 Padding Mask: The input vector of the sequences is supposed to be fixed in length.
 Hence, a max_length parameter defines the maximum length of a sequence that the transformer can accept.
 All the sequences that are greater in length than max_length are truncated while shorter sequences are padded with zeros.
 The zero-paddings, however, are not supposed to contribute to the attention calculation nor in the target sequence generation.
 Thus, the need for masks.

+To prevent the model from attending to the padding tokens and considering them as meaningful input, a padding mask is applied.
+The padding mask is a binary mask with the same shape as the input sequence, where the padded positions are marked with 0s and the non-padded positions are marked with 1s.

+Example:

+- Sequence 1: [10, 24, 16, 8, 0]
+- Sequence 2: [6, 14, 0, 0, 0]

+And its padding mask would be:

+- Padding Mask 1: [1, 1, 1, 1, 0]
+- Padding Mask 2: [1, 1, 0, 0, 0]

+The mask gets multiplied by the input vectors and in this way the zero values mean no influence in the model's computation or attention mechanisms.

 ![img]({{site.url}}/img/9/1.png)

 - MatMul: dot product